-If you are looking to establish a banking relationship and convenience, one-stop-shopping, online accessibility and a broad range of products and services are what you're looking for, large national banks should be considered, and Bank of America, as the second largest bank in America, is one of them.
+If you are looking to establish a banking relationship defined by convenience, one-stop shopping, online accessibility, and a broad range of products and services, you should consider large national banks.
+Among them, one of the largest is Bank of America, commonly referred to as BofA.

 The History of Bank of America

 Bank of America began in 1904 when Italian-American Amadeo Giannini founded the "Bank of Italy" in San Francisco.
 Set in a former saloon, Giannini initially began the bank as a way to provide loans to immigrants, middle-class Americans, and farmers denied services by major financial institutions of the time period.
 As deposits grew and word of mouth carried, the name was changed to "Bank of America," which Giannini felt better expressed the mission of his bank.

 Expansion, acquisitions, and branch openings quickly followed.
 Giannini's tiny bank grew into a powerhouse that backed everything from Disney movies like "Snow White and the Seven Dwarves" to the early start-up of Hewlett-Packard.